-This circuit turns on the lights at the portico, car parking or other areas when a motorbike or car enters through the gate to cross the sensing area.
+This IR-based light control circuit turns on the lights at the portico, car parking or other areas when a motorbike or car enters through the gate to cross the sensing area.
 It can also be used as an electronic watchdog for your house, by activating an alarm simultaneously.

 The system consists of a transmitter-receiver pair along with a switching circuit.
 The transmitter and the receiver are mounted face to face on the opposite pillars of the gate such that the IR (infrared) beam produced by the transmitter falls directly on the IR sensor of the receiver.
 The system gets activated when someone passes through the gate to interrupt the IR beam falling on the sensor.